ci-lab-cz/easydock/README.md

 - if input molecules are 3D, these conformations will be used as starting ones for docking (enable usage of external conformer generators)
 - input molecules are checked for salts and attempted to fix by SaltRemover
 - stereoisomers can be enumerated for unspecified chiral centers and double bonds (since some compounds may require very long runtimes, the maximum runtime for individual molecules was set to 300 sec)
-- several protonation options: molgpka, chemaxon and pkasolver (check notes below).
-If omitted input protonation state will be used (enables usage of external protonation tools)
+- several protonation options: `uni-pka`, `molgpka`, `chemaxon` and `pkasolver` (check notes below).
+If omitted the input protonation states will be used (enables usage of external protonation tools)
 - docking of compounds with saturated rings can be enhanced by additional sampling of starting ring conformers and only the best one is stored to the database
 - supports distributed computing using `dask` library
-- supports docking of boron-containing compounds using `vina` and `smina` (boron is replaced with carbon before docking and returned back)
+- supports docking of boron-containing compounds for programs which cannot natively process boron atoms (boron is replaced with carbon before docking and returned back)
 - all outputs are stored in an SQLite database
 - interrupted calculations can be continued by invoking the same command or by supplying just a single argument (`--output`) - the existing output database
 - `get_sdf_from_dock_db` is used to extract data from output DB